giangalv/REAL-TIME_OPERATING_SYSTEMS/README.md

 $ insmod mydevice.ko
 '''

-Check if the installation was done correctly (if there is 'mydevice' in the list):
+Check if the installation was done correctly (if there is 'mydevice' in the list) with:
 '''console
 $ /sbin/lsmod
 '''